buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 usage: AuditTest [options] { - | Directory,Directory,Directory}
 where:

-                 - read folders from standard input
+                 - read folders from standard input (not supported on PowerShell)

-                 Directory,.... is a list of directories separated by , [options] are:
+                 Directory .... is a list of directories separated by whitespace.
+[options] are:
  -d,--debug             Show debugging information -i,--inputFile <arg>   Input file, one path per line